 - 7. Efficient and effective management and implementation of the State's NPS program, including necessary financial management.
 Nonpoint source projects include appropriate monitoring and/or environmental indicators to gauge effectiveness.
 Given the importance of water quality improvement and protection and the scrutiny by many on the §319 program, it is critical that State programs are managed in such a way as to most expeditiously and efficiently use resources awarded to them.
 This means not only using monies wisely and quickly, but also such that it is possible to see meaningful results in a timely manner.
 This involves not only minimizing the amount of unliquidated obligations a State's §319 program has, but also making satisfactory progress toward program goals, objective and milestones.
-This satisfactory progress will be reported on in the State's annual report, discussed in the planning section of the document (page 36), and referred to at numerous other points in the document.
-The Program and Financial Management Section (page 88) gives further detail on this process, along with many other references throughout the document. - 8.
+This satisfactory progress will be reported within the State's annual report, discussed in the planning section of the document (3.
+Component II: Nonpoint Source Program Planning), and referred to at numerous other points in the document.
+The Program and Financial Management Section (9.
+Program and Financial Management) gives further detail on this process, along with many other references throughout the document. - 8.
 A feedback loop whereby the state reviews, evaluates, and revises its NPS Management Program at least every five years based on environmental and functional measures of success.
-NPS-related water quality problems have taken decades or even centuries to develop and therefore it is unrealistic to expect them to be solved within a single, five to ten year window of a NPS Management Program Plan.
+NPS-related water quality problems have taken decades or even centuries to develop and therefore it is unrealistic to expect them to be solved within a single, five to ten year window of a NPS

+Management Program Plan.
 Therefore, it is critical that a Management Program employ an iterative process to determine where the program has and hasn't been successful, and to plan accordingly.
-The process to review and update the Management Program is specifically highlighted in the section beginning on page 90, but references to evaluation and program adjustment are found throughout the document.
+The process to review and update the Management Program is specifically highlighted in 10.
+Process to Evaluate and Update the Management Program Plan, but references to evaluation and program adjustment are found throughout the document.

-What Is Nonpoint Source Pollution?
+1.3 What Is Nonpoint Source Pollution?